Iterable

 Go to the Workflows page by clicking the Messaging tab and selecting Workflows.

-On this screen select CREATE NEW WORKFLOW
+On this screen select CREATE NEW WORKFLOW.

-node and for the trigger select Triggered Custom Event
+Double click the Start when node and for the trigger select Triggered Custom Event and in Event Name enter engine_near_coffee-shop to track whenever a circumstance is met.

-Note: for this example, we will only track Engine Circumstance Near Place events, but If you wish to add circumstance events tracking you can add the event name engine_ + CIRCUMSTANCE_NAME
+Note: for this example, we will only track Engine Circumstance Near Place events, but If you wish to add circumstance events tracking you can add the event name engine_ + CIRCUMSTANCE_NAME and for At Place events tracking you can add the event name engine_at_ + CIRCUMSTANCE_NAME.
+For User Journey Spans add engine_span_occurred and for places attached to the User Journey Span add engine_span_attached_place.

-node from the SEND ACTIONS tab onto the workflow and connect the Start when
+Drag a SEND PUSH node from the SEND ACTIONS tab onto the workflow and connect the Start when node to it.

-node and under Campaign Name give this campaign a name.
-Then, under Pick a template: select the template we created earlier and click UPDATE NODE
+Double click the SEND PUSH node and under Campaign Name give this campaign a name.
+Then, under Pick a template: select the template we created earlier and click UPDATE NODE.

 Setup Start Node

-Connect your Push node to the template we created earlier by double-clicking the Perform Action
+Connect your Push node to the template we created earlier by double-clicking the Perform Action node, select the template we created by clicking it once, then update node.

-Once you are finished you can save the workflow by pressing SAVE
+Once you are finished you can save the workflow by pressing SAVE on the top left.

 Once saved, you can switch the workflow from Disabled to Enabled and users will start to receive notifications whenever they are near a coffee shop.